Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/chance-system.md

 sidebar_label: Chance System
 sidebar_position: 1
 ---
-## This section will be obsolete as of v3.9
+## This section on the chance system is now obsolete, as v4.0 has been released to Modrinth / Hangar

 This is how the chance system works in Crazy Crates when finding the display item or final prize of a crate.
 **Don't use `decimals` in the `Chance` option as that is what the Max Range is meant for.** ( i.e 0.3 )